okohll/abdocs/content/guides/guide3-advanced-usage/records.md

 How you start building a Cross Reference view will effect how the UI uses it.
 In this next example we will repeat the task but start by building our cross reference view from the contacts table and join UP to the organisation.
 We will pull through the same few key fields and add the cross reference to the Organisation table.

-![Alternative Cross reference enabling adding a child record](/xref-add-contact.png) As you can see we get more than a list, in fact we can add new contacts and edit existing ones.
+![Alternative Cross reference enabling adding a child record](/xref-add-contact.png)

+As you can see we get more than a list, in fact we can add new contacts and edit existing ones.
 In this configuration this Cross reference is an alternative to using the contacts tab.
 As the developer the choice is yours to use the mechanism which you feel is best.

 For this use case it would make sense to keep the Contacts tab, and use the first style of cross reference (read only mode) but only after its been tweaked to return those contacts who are flagged as the Owner or CEO.

 (video coming soon)

-#### Xref as Workflows
+#### Xref as Workflows to create a Button
 If you have read some of our other guides you'll know that a view can be configured to be a WorkFlow and perform an action.
 And since a cross reference is also a view we can use this "double life" and use a cross reference WorkFlow to make a Button!

 It is as simple as adding any other Cross reference... although the name of the view you add will become the button title!
 So again, with a little bit of housekeeping it can be useful to have a tile called "System - Buttons" to keep them all in.

 A typical Use Case would be to use a series of buttons to move a record through a series of "states".
 This is especially useful if only certain users are allowed to change the state at certain stages.
-For example: a Non Conformance may be marked as "Completed" by anyone, but only "admins" are allowed to mark completed tasks as "Verification Complete".
+For example: a Non Conformance may be marked as "Completed" by anyone, but only "admins" are allowed to mark it as "Verification Complete".
 The right combination of buttons and visibility rules will make the UX smooth and seamless.

 To acheive this you will need to add a total of 3 cross reference fields.
 The first is a simple "data" that shows the user the current "Status".